List of Married... with Children characters: Al Bundy

-Alfred "Al" Bundy (Ed O'Neill), the head of the Bundy family, is doomed to fail in all aspirations because of the "Bundy curse."
-Once a promising fullback for fictional Polk High School (his proudest moment in life was scoring four touchdowns in a single game), he was on his way to college on a scholarship until he broke his leg and ended up a shoe salesman at "Gary's Shoes" in the "New Market Mall", located in an incorporated area of suburban Chicago.
-Shortly thereafter, Al married Margaret "Peg" Wanker on May 10, 1971 - after allegedly proposing while inebriated.
-The two later went on to have two children: Kelly and Bud.
-It is mentioned in a season five episode, aired in 1990, that Al is 43 years old.
-Much like the name "Rhoades", the creators chose the surname "Bundy" after professional wrestler King Kong Bundy (Christopher Alan Pallies).
+"Al" Bundy (Ed O'Neill), the head of the Bundy family, is doomed to fail in all aspirations because of the "Bundy curse."
+Once a promising fullback for fictional Polk High School (his proudest moment in life was scoring four touchdowns in a single game), he was on his way to college on a scholarship until he broke his leg, and ended up as a shoe salesman at "Gary's Shoes" in the "New Market Mall", located in an incorporated area of suburban Chicago.
+Shortly thereafter, Al married Margaret "Peg" Wanker on May 10, 1971, after allegedly proposing while inebriated.
+The two later went on to have two children, Kelly and Bud.
+In a season five episode that aired in 1990, it is mentioned that Al is 43 years old.
+Much like the name "Rhoades", the creators chose the surname "Bundy" after professional wrestler King Kong Bundy (Christopher Alan Pallies, who later guest-starred as one of Peggy's 'Wanker' relatives).

 Al often spends time attempting to recapture his glory days, but is usually undermined in spectacular fashion by frequent bad luck and poor judgment.
 He considers his family to be the cause of his failures, and his resentment of them (and aversion to sex with Peg) provides much of the show's humor.
 Despite his familial disappointments, Al frequently displays begrudging devotion to his wife and children.
 He is protective of his daughter Kelly and commonly beats up her boyfriends.
 When he becomes aware that Peg frequented a male strip club, he threatened one of its strippers, saying that "if my wife loses anything in your pants, so will you."
-On a semi-regular basis, he is seen bonding with his son Bud.
-Despite his desire for other women, he always passes when presented with the opportunity to cheat, once explaining, "I actually kinda like my family."
+On a semi-regular basis, he is seen bonding with his son, Bud.
+Despite his attraction to other women, he remains faithful to his family and chooses not to cheat on them, demonstrating his commitment and love for them.

 He frequently goes to "nudie bars" and strip clubs with his friends, the most prominent of which is called "The Jiggly Room", featured during the series' final four seasons.
 The only thing that seems to consistently put Al in the mood for sex with his wife is watching her do manual labor, which very seldom happens.